aspnet/Blazor.Docs/docs/introduction/index.md

 [!INCLUDE[](~/includes/blazor-preview-notice.md)]

 Blazor is an experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.
-Blazor provides all of the benefits of a client-side web UI framework using .NET on both the server and the client.
+Blazor provides all of the benefits of a client-side web UI framework using .NET on the client and optionally on the server.

 ## Why use .NET for client-side apps?